public-apis/public-apis/README.md

-# Try Public APIs for free
+# Yet Another Public APIs Fork

-The Public APIs repository is manually curated by community members like you and folks working at [APILayer](https://apilayer.com/?utm_source=Github&utm_medium=Referral&utm_campaign=Public-apis-repo).
-It includes an extensive list of public APIs from many domains that you can use for your own products.
-Consider it a treasure trove of APIs well-managed by the community over the years.
+Due to some [well document drama](https://github.com/public-apis/public-apis/issues/3104) the Public APIs listing started and managed by APILayer is essentially dead.
+Some community members have decided to fork the repository, some more successfully than others.
+I'm a CS instructor and I use these resources for education, so I wanted to create yet another fork that I could personally manage and disseminate to my students.
+I'm going to be working through the existing listings and updating/removing deprecated APIs as I can.
+Contributions are open and welcome, just follow the existing styling or your PR will be rejected.
 <br >

 <p>